-There are many different many strategies for backing up the Incorta environment.
+There are many different strategies for backing up the Incorta environment.
 Which combination of strategies you end up taking, as alluded to above, may in large part depend on what your IT department already does for Production application servers as part of standard backup, recover, and disaster recovery processes.
-For example, there may already be processes in place to backup the server where Incorta has been installed and/or the server where your metadata database has been loaded that contains critical information about your Incorta application.
+For example, there may already be processes in place to back up the server where Incorta has been installed and/or the server where your metadata database, that contains critical information about your Incorta application, has been loaded.
 Similarly, if some shared or network storage has been provisioned where your Incorta data files (parquet, snapshots, etc.) reside, then there may already be enterprise software that is backing up these storage locations.
 Having said that, what are the core aspects of an Incorta Backup that need to be considered?

 - Incorta software binaries installed at some location like <install path>/IncortaAnalytics/

 - Incorta Data directories installed under some structure like <data path>/Tenants/<tenant name>

 - Incorta Metadata Database typically loaded as a MySQL or Oracle database instance residing in your network

 - and finally, a special "application configuration" backup available with Incorta called a Tenant Backup, which is basically a FULL backup of the structures & objects you have built in Incorta such as Schemas, Business Views, Folders, Dashboards, Schedules, Data Sources and any and ALL aspects of what you have created as a reporting application for a given Tenant.